 The purpose of the ESPP is to provide eligible employees of the Company and its subsidiaries designated by the Board to participate in the ESPP with an opportunity to acquire a proprietary interest in the Company through the purchase of Shares.
 The ESPP was initially approved by Adobe's stockholders at the stockholders' meeting held on April 9, 1997.
-The Board amended the ESPP on June 22, 2015 (no shareholders' approval was required for these amendments) to facilitate ESPP offerings to employees and subsidiaries outside the U.S. (e.g., allowing employees to make contributions to the ESPP by a means other than payroll deductions if not permitted in a country and broadening the eligibility to temporary and part-time employees).
+The ESPP was last amended by the Board on May 9, 2016 (no shareholders' approval was required for such amendment).